ctumwebaze/ctumwebaze.github.io/_posts/2016-03-14-wiremock-with-genymotion.md

 With [WireMock](http://wiremock.org/) you can mock your API by providing stubs for the different requests that are coming from your app and you can configure your emulator to use your the mock server as a proxy for the requests.
 For this tutorial, i use [genymotion](https://www.genymotion.com/), as a preferred emulator.

-Assuming in the app we are building, we want to capture the preferred way our customers want to communicate with us, our endpoint that would give us the different options would be something like `http://myapp.com/api/communicationmethods` and it's response would be;
+Assuming for the app you are building, you want to capture the preferred way our customers want to communicate with you, your endpoint for the different communication options would be something like `http://myapp.com/api/communicationmethods` and it's response would be;

 ```json
 [